 Definition

 A research method in which representative users attempt to complete realistic tasks with a product or prototype while researchers observe and collect data.
 Usability tests can be moderated or unmoderated, in-person or remote.
+Nielsen Norman Group provides the most cited reference on planning and running usability tests, including guidance on sample sizes and task design.
 PMs use usability testing to identify friction points, validate design decisions, and build confidence that a solution is intuitive before (or after) shipping.

 Why It Matters for Product Managers